eschlenz/Lock-Picking-Public/LPU/DELTA_1/README.md

 This page documents my first challenge lock created to fulfill the LPU blue belt requirements.
 I've named this lock "Delta 1".
 Below you will find details about this challenge lock.

+# Note
+The date/times on the photos should be ignored as the time was not set correctly on the digital micrscope used to capture the photos.
+This challenge lock was created between October 23rd-24th, 2023.

 # Original Lock
 * Make: Kwikset
 * Model: KIK 5 pin